Evalle/dockerfiles/virtualbox/README.md

 **To test:**

-You can just mount iso image to your container (via volumes) and create virtual machine (with windows, linux, you name it) inside virtualbox insid your container :)
+You can just mount iso image of some OS (windows, linux, you name it) to your container (via volumes) and create virtual machine inside virtualbox inside your container :)

 Have a lot of fun!